Jannik2099/distplusplus/README.md

 Should you have come this far and still have the motivation to try distplusplus at this stage for some godforsaken reason, using it is (hopefully) pretty simple:

 - server:
     - similar to distcc, the server uses a list of allowed compilers implemented as symlinks.
 It scans both `/usr/lib/distcc` and `/usr/libexec/distplusplus` for links.
-Please note that this process is NOT yet fully robust: distplusplus-server does not yet check whether the directory in question is writeable by other users, which would allow injecting binaries for remote code execution
+Distplusplus assumes /usr to be only modifiable by root!
     - the log level can be set via the environment variable `DISTPLUSPLUS_LOG_LEVEL` or the --log-level argument.
-Environment takes precedence over command line argument.
+Environment takes priority over command line argument.
 Recognized levels are `trace, debug, info, warning, error, fatal`.
 The default log level is `warning`.
         - a lot of events are not properly logged yet - you may not get useful metrics or debugging assistance from this.
     - the listen address is configured via the `DISTPLUSPLUS_LISTEN_ADDRESS` environment variable or the --listen-address argument as a `ip:port` string.
-Environment takes precedence over command line argument.
+Environment takes priority over command line argument.
         The string is directly parsed by gRPC.
 See [gRPC docs](https://grpc.github.io/grpc/cpp/md_doc_naming.html) for details.
+    - the compression algorithm is specified via --compression - currently implemented are `NONE` and `zstd` - this is likely final.
+    - the compression level is specified via --compression-level and defaults to 1.
+The value is not checked beforehand and thus will likely cause a crash if it goes beyond zstds accepted range.
+Negative levels are currently not accessible in the Boost API.
 - client:
     - usage is identical to distcc: either prefix the compiler with distplusplus or call it directly via a symlink in `/usr/libexec/distplusplus`
     - the log level can be set via the environment variable `DISTPLUSPLUS_LOG_LEVEL`.
 Recognized levels are `trace, debug, info, warning, error, fatal`.
 The default log level is `warning`.
         - a lot of events are not properly logged yet - you may not get useful metrics or debugging assistance from this.
     - servers are configured in `/etc/distplusplus/distplusplus.toml` as `hostname:port` strings in the `[servers]` array.
 Example:
+    ```
     [servers] = {
     "localhost:1234",
     "127.0.0.1:4321"
     }
+    ```
     - The string is directly parsed by gRPC.
 See [gRPC docs](https://grpc.github.io/grpc/cpp/md_doc_naming.html) for details.
+        - The config file syntax is not finalized yet.
+    - the compression algorithm and level are set via the `DISTPLUSPLUS_COMPRESSION` and `DISTPLUSPLUS_COMPRESSION_LEVEL` environment, or the `compression` and `compression-level` config values in `/etc/distplusplus/distplusplus.toml`.
+Environment takes priority over config.
-        - The config file syntax is not finalized yet
+        - The config file syntax is not finalized yet.

 Should you encounter any issues, please rebuild with `-DCMAKE_BUILD_TYPE=Debug` (this enables some extra asserts plus sanitizers) and report anything you find.
 A stack trace or even coredump will also be tremendeously helpful